padogrid/bundle-hazelcast-5-examples-python/README.md

 ---
 # Hazelcast JupyterLab Python Examples

-This bundle provides Hazelcast Python client examples running on PythonLab in PadoGrid.
+This bundle provides Hazelcast Python client examples running on JupyterLab in PadoGrid.
 It demonstrates how PadoGrid workspaces are seamlessly integrated with JupyterLab workspaces.

 ## Installing Bundle